HomeGuidesRecipesAPI

 data sources

 Data connections act as data sources for SmartIQ forms and dashboards, allowing projects to read and write data maintained by external systems.
-Their use is vast, from populating simple drop down menus to sourcing records from large data sets, displaying reports, generating graphs, etc; through a Data Question or a Writable Data Object.
+Data can be sourced from a variety of systems and stores.
+While some concepts are generic, specific details differ between technologies.

-SmartIQ is packaged with a collection of connectors designed to connect with industry standard technology, such as SQL Server, XML, JSON, APIs and web services, etc. Each connection type has its own connection requirements and methods to read and write data.
+SmartIQ is packaged with a collection of connectors designed to connect with industry standard technology, such as SQL Server, PostgreSQL, XML, JSON, APIs, web services, etc. Their use is vast, from populating simple drop down menus, to sourcing records from large data sets, displaying reports, generating graphs, etc; through a Data Question or a Writable Data Object.

 Important Data Connection Concepts